Abdur-Rehman-97/R-Programming/README.md

 ```

 ## Installing R
-Your can donwload R from the link given below. choose R distribuition accordingly your Oerating System.
+Your can donwload R from the link given below. choose R distribuition accordingly to your Operating System.

 https://cran.rstudio.com/